nicthib/pyanthem/README.rst

 Usage
 =====

-pyanthem was primarily developed to interpret **decomposed** functional imaging datasets - a dataset **V** with shape :code:`[height,width,time]`, decomposed into two lower dimensional matrixes **W** with shape :code:`[height*width,n]`, and **H** with shape :code:`[n,time]` such that :code:`H x W = V`.
+pyanthem was primarily developed to interpret matrix-decomposed functional imaging datasets - for example, a dataset **V** with shape :code:`[height,width,time]`, is decomposed into two matrixes: **W** with shape :code:`[height*width,n]`, and **H** with shape :code:`[n,time]` such that :code:`H x W = V`.
 Here, n represents the number of variables represented by the decomposition.
-There are various techniques used to decompose matrixes, and it is entirely up to you how you decompose your data - two popular techniques include Non-negative Matrix Factorization (NMF), and Singular Value Decomposition (SVD).
+There are various techniques used to decompose matrixes - two popular techniques include Non-negative Matrix Factorization (NMF), and Singular Value Decomposition (SVD).

-Here's a visual illustration of NMF - note that in this example, :code:`n=2`:
+Here's a visual illustration of matrix decomposition - note that in this example, :code:`n=2`:

 .. image:: https://upload.wikimedia.org/wikipedia/commons/f/f9/NMF.png

 If you would prefer to keep things simple, you can skip matrix decomposition altogether and focus solely on converting raw data to audio - only working with the **H** matrix, where each row represents a variable and each column represents a time point.
-This approach only produces audio files, and it's up to you if/how you want to merge the audio with your own visual representation.

 If this is too much information to digest, don't worry!
 Try the example below to get more familiar with what the data looks like, and how pyanthem transforms it.